Reed Smith LLP

 Open days and first-year opportunities

 Our Open Days will be great opportunities to get to know the firm.
-This year we will be hosting in person open days in our London and Leeds offices as well as a virtual Open Day.
-Dates and deadlines can be found at: https://reedsmith.app.candidats.io/roles
+This year we will be hosting in person open days as well as a virtual open day.
+The Face to Face Open Days in the London Office will take place on

-The First-Year Scheme will take place in summer2025, and will involve a three-day programme of workshops, shadowing and networking at our London offices.
-Applications are open until 10th February 2025.
+The First-Year Scheme will take place in summer 2024, and will involve a three-day programme of workshops, shadowing and networking at our London offices.
+Applications are open until 12th February 2024.

 Diversity, inclusion and wellbeing